 - Strengthen our Ability to Retain our Work Force We are a specialized company operating in a highly competitive industry, and our continued success depends on retaining our talented executive team.
 Our equity compensation program is designed to attract and retain highly qualified executives whose abilities and expertise are critical to our long-term success and our competitive advantage.
-The LTIP Units awarded vest over a three-year period which is particularly important for our Compensation Committee since these individuals do not have employment contracts and our Compensation Committee does not have control over the level of cash compensation received by these individuals. - Align Risk and Reward We are committed to creating an environment that encourages increased profitability for our company without undue risk-taking.
-We strive to focus our executive officers' decisions on goals that are consistent with our overall business strategy without threatening the long-term viability of our company. - Align Interests with Stockholders We are committed to using our equity compensation program to focus our named executive officers' attention on creating value for our stockholders.
-We believe that our equity compensation program directly aligns the interests of our named executive officers with those of our stockholders and encourages our named executive officers to focus on creating long-term stockholder value.
+The LTIP Units awarded vest over a three-year period which is particularly important for our Compensation Committee since these individuals do not have employment contracts, and our Compensation Committee does not have control over the level of cash compensation received by these individuals. - Align Risk and Reward We are committed to creating an environment that encourages increased profitability for our company without undue risk-taking.
+We strive to focus our executive officers' decisions on goals that are consistent with our overall business strategy without threatening the long-term viability of our company.

+Align Interests with Stockholders - We are committed to using our equity compensation program to focus our named executive officers' attention on creating value for our stockholders.
+We believe that the use of LTIPs for our equity compensation program directly aligns the interests of our named executive officers with those of our stockholders since the LTIPs only receive payments if and to the extent dividends are paid on our common stock, and encourages our named executive officers to focus on creating long-term stockholder value.